uiuc-ae270/uiuc-ae270.github.io/docs/syllabus.md

 ## Course Tools

+See the [Programming Environment]({{ site.baseurl }}/resources/programming-environment) page for suggestions on setting up a programming environment for this course.

 ### Campuswire

 All announcements, questions, and course discussions will be handled on [Campuswire](https://campuswire.com/c/GF32E0DD9/feed).
 You can sign up using [this link](https://campuswire.com/p/GF32E0DD9) or code 7688.